 Rolex SA is the leading luxury watch manufacturer in the world producing over 2,000 watches per day that generate sales of over $7 billion dollars each year.
 The Swiss based Company manufactures, services and distributes wristwatches under the Rolex and Tudor brand through authorized dealers.
 It was founded in 1905 by Hans Wilsdorf and Alfred Davis in London, England and was recently ranked 57 on the worlds most powerful brands.
-The original name of the company was Wilsdorf and Davis.
-In 1919, operations were relocated to Geneva, Switzerland.
-The brand today competes with other leading luxury watch companies like Patek Philippe, Omega, and Panerai and sponsors many major sports events in tennis, golf, yachting, and racing.
+The original name of the company was Wilsdorf and Davis, and in 1919, operations were relocated to Geneva, Switzerland.
+The brand today produces industry icons such as the Rolex Submariner, Daytona, and GMT-Master, and competes with other leading luxury watch companies like Patek Philippe, Omega, and Panerai and sponsors many major sports events in tennis, golf, yachting, and racing.

 |Industry||Manufacturing||Watch Produced||2,000 daily|

 |Corporate Headquarters||Geneva, Switzerland||Employee Count||2,800|

 Rolex was founded in 1902 by Hans Wilsdorf and his brother-in-law Alfred Davis as Wilsdorf and Davis.
 He founded the watch making company in London where they specialized in importing Hermann Aegler's quality movements and then placing them in quality watch cases made by companies such as Dennison.
 The duo distributed the timepieces to jewelers that added their names to the wristwatches.
 Some of the earliest watches produced were often stamped with "W&D" on the inside of the caseback.